-King Cake recipes are served and celebrated throughout the Mardi Gras season, traditionally from Twelfth Night (December 6) through Lent, which, in the Christian tradition, begins on Ash Wednesday.
+King Cake recipes are served and celebrated throughout the Mardi Gras season, traditionally from Twelfth Night (the evening of January 5) through Lent, which, in the Christian tradition, begins on Ash Wednesday.
 Numerous cake and bread batters baked in the form of a ring, glazed, and sprinkled with purple, green, and yellow sugar can serve as King Cakes.
 Ideally, a tiny plastic baby, a bean, or other small trinket is baked inside the cake and the person who finds the trinket in his/her slice provides the next cake.
 The colored sugar gives the cake a royal look; yellow represents power; green, faith; and purple, justice.

 This sweet bread is not difficult to make, but it involves several steps performed at approximately 2-hour intervals, so plan to stay close to the kitchen throughout the process.